 The Fight for Open Elections - New Mexico

-Posted by John Opdycke on December 10, 2018 at 12:56 PM
+Posted by john opdycke on December 10, 2018 at 12:56 PM

-By John Opdycke, Open Primaries.
+From Open Primaries.

 On November 13th, Open Primaries Education Fund (OPEF) filed a lawsuit against New Mexico Secretary of State Maggie Toulouse Oliver challenging the state’s expenditure of funds to supervise and administer its closed primary elections.
 New Mexico is one of only 9 states with completely closed primary elections, which disenfranchise the state’s 270,000 registered independent voters -- 22% of New Mexicans and the fastest growing segment of the electorate.